notmuch/notmuch/doc/man1/notmuch-address.rst

 	    the same as piping the --deduplicate=no output to **sort |
 	    uniq**, except for the order of results.
 This is the default.

+        **address**
+            Deduplicate addresses based on the case insensitive address part of the mailbox.
+Of all the variants (with different name or case), print the one occurring most frequently among the matching messages.
+If --output=count is specified, include all variants in the count.

     ``--sort=``\ (**newest-first**\ \|\ **oldest-first**)
         This option can be used to present results in either